[Skip to Content]

 Eligibility: Any female student in grades 5–8 who is a resident of the United States, US Territories, or Canada, and is enrolled in full time public, private, or home school.
 NSTA employees, NSTA Board and Council members, award judges, and their immediate families are NOT eligible to apply.

 Award: $500 cash award.
-The awardee will be honored at a private ceremony arranged in conjunction with the student's school and faculty.
+The awardee will be honored at a private ceremony arranged in partnership with the student's school and faculty.

 Maitland P. Simmons Memorial Award for New Teachers - Provides teachers in their first five years of teaching with funds to attend the annual National Conference on Science Education.
 This award honors NSTA members who are teachers that have made extraordinary contributions to the field of science teaching.